some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The setter of a field shall be a request/response call that has the desired valued of the field in the payload of the request message and the value that was set to field in the payload of the response message.
+The setter of a field shall be a request/response call that has the desired value of the field in the payload of the request message and the value that was set to the field in the payload of the response message.

+Note: If the value of the request payload was adapted (e.g. because it was out of limits) the adapted value will be transported in the response payload.

 .. feat_req:: 🎯
     :id: feat_req_someip_635